The Office of Admissions at Philadelphia College of Osteopathic Medicine is committed to reaching out to pre-college students from all backgrounds.

 PCOM is dedicated to ensuring a diverse student body as we value peoples’ differences.
 Our curriculum provides students with the tools needed to be culturally sensitive in a global market to meet the needs of various populations.
 It is our hope to increase the number of under-represented minorities entering and completing medical school.
 In 2015, PCOM was highlighted by MEDPAGE Today for its large enrollment of incoming Black students.

-To learn more about how PCOM respects, encourages and promotes diversity, visit the Diversity and Compliance homepage.
+To learn more about how PCOM respects, encourages and promotes diversity, visit the Diversity and Community Relations homepage.